TheUniqueDeveloper1997/Richard-Portfolio/README.md

 • Designed and implemented functional sanity backend to manage content.
 • Designed and implemented Navigation throughout portfolio with higher order components.

-https://richardzhouportfolio.netlify.app/
+Take a look at this beautiful portfolio and connect with me! https://richardzhouportfolio.netlify.app/